Rayhane-mamah/Tacotron-2/README.md

 - Step **(4)**: Train your Wavenet model.
 Yield the **logs-Wavenet** folder.
 - Step **(5)**: Synthesize audio using the Wavenet model.
 Gives the **wavenet_output** folder.

+- Note: Steps 2, 3, and 4 can be made with a simple run for both Tacotron and WaveNet (Tacotron-2, step ( * )).

 Note:
 - **Our preprocessing only supports Ljspeech and Ljspeech-like datasets (M-AILABS speech data)!** If running on datasets stored differently, you will probably need to make your own preprocessing script.